parkito/LambdaPlay/README.md

-# My unsuccessful experience using play framework.
+# My unsuccessful experience with using play framework

 I tried to use play framework.
 So, i hate it.
 Maybe i'm not ready to use such great technology, but i give up.